calculemuscode/oli-hammock/README.md

              |- questions.json  -- The question specification
 ```

-This is the simplest imaginable project, and doesn't do any hints or formatting of output at all.
-Check
+This is the simplest imaginable project; it doesn't do any hints or formatting of output at all.

 main.xml
 --------